MSIA/Ko-Matthew-Vaccine-Project/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │